Acadia ALERT - Campus Closed (Weather)

 Storage Guidelines

-• Nova Scotia, PEI and New Brunswick: up to 3 items
+• Nova Scotia, PEI, and New Brunswick: 1 item

-• Quebec, Ontario, Newfoundland, Labrador and New England: up to 5 items
+• Quebec, Ontario, Newfoundland and Labrador, and New England: up to 2 items

-Each item, with the exception of a mini-fridge, must be properly packaged in a suitcase, sealed box, trunk or storage container and labeled with the student’s full name, student number and September room assignment.
+Each item, except for a mini-fridge, must be properly packaged in a suitcase, sealed box, trunk or storage container and labelled with your full name, student number and September room assignment.
 Fridges must be empty, defrosted and clean.

 Furniture is not permitted for storage.